Post thumbnail

 What is a System made of?

-Normally when we are talking about a system such as a games console or PC they have a few common components that we will need to simulate on our host system such as:
+Normally, when we are talking about a system such as a game console or PC, they have a few common components that we will need to simulate on our host system, such as:

-• RAM - A bunch of memory modules to store the current state of the system
+• RAM - Memory modules to store the current state of the system

-• Input Interface - Such as controllers for game consoles or keyboard/mouse of PC-like systems
+• Input Interface - Such as controllers for game consoles or keyboard/mouse for PC-like systems

-• Display/Output Interface - Normally a screen such as a monitor or TV but could also be an more physical output like printing on paper
+• Display/Output Interface - Normally a screen such as a monitor or TV, but could also be a more physical output like printing on paper

-• Audio Output Interface - Some systems such as games consoles have Audio processing chips which need to be simulated
+• Audio Output Interface - Some systems, such as game consoles, have audio processing chips which need to be simulated

 What types of emulation are there?